mhsid99/Image_Runner/README.md

 installing packages for backend: Cloudinary, cors, dotenv, express, mongoose, nodemon, openai.</br>
 Dotenv is used to get all the environment variables from the `.env` file which contains all api keys and values</br>
 Express.js is a small framework that works on top of Node.js web server functionality to simplify its APIs and makes it easier to organize your application’s functionality with middleware and routing.</br>
+Middleware functions are functions that have access to the request object ( req ), the response object ( res ), and the next function in the application's request-response cycle.
+The next function is a function in the Express router which, when invoked, executes the middleware succeeding the current middleware.</br>
+Asynchronous programming is a technique that enables your program to start a potentially long-running task and still be able to be responsive to other events while that task runs, rather than having to wait until that task has finished.
+Once that task has finished, your program is presented with the result.</br>
+mongodb is connected to upload and retrieve AI generated images in the form of string.</br>
+from the backend, there are 2 routes, post-route which uploads, retrieves data from mongoDB and cloudinary and dall-e-route which generates ai-images with the help of api.</br>
+Cloudinary: Cloudinary's Node. js SDK provides simple, yet comprehensive image and video upload, transformation, optimization, and delivery capabilities that you can implement using code.
+Basically, we use it to store images because it's faster!</br>